Back

 Tip 9: Use the possibilities of AI-supported, digital control systems.

 An important factor for low-consumption heating operation is the operation of the system.
 Modern modular control systems such as CELESTRA or MAXTRA offer a wide range of AI-supported options for automatically running your hall heating system on the ideal line and using virtually every opportunity to save energy.
-Automatic switch-off when the hall doors are open, building storage or the integration of weather data are examples of this.
-The integration of an energy management system such as EMMA, which was specially developed for hall heating systems and is BAFA-listed, also ensures complete transparency of system operation through real-time analysis of each individual heater, rapid fault detection and also provides the necessary documentation for your quality management, for example in accordance with DIN 50001.
+Automatic switch-off when the hall doors are open, building storage, connection to the electricity exchange or integration of weather data are examples of this.
+The integration of an energy management system such as EMMA, which was specially developed for hall heating systems and is BAFA-listed, also ensures complete transparency of system operation through real-time analysis of each individual heating device, rapid fault detection and also provides the necessary documentation for your quality management, for example in accordance with DIN 50001.
 By the way, you can find a quick and easy-to-understand source of information in just a few minutes with this Explanatory video.

 Tip 10: Seek advice from proven experts!